lukso-network/docs/docs/learn/dapp-developer/standard-detection.md

 :::info

-⌨️ The full code of this example can be found in the 👾 [lukso-playground](https://github.com/lukso-network/lukso-playground/tree/main/metadata-detection) repository and ⚡️ [StackBlitz](https://stackblitz.com/github/lukso-network/lukso-playground?file=metadata-detection%2Fdigital-asset-check.js).
+⌨️ The full code of this example can be found in the 👾 [lukso-playground](https://github.com/lukso-network/lukso-playground/tree/main/metadata-detection) repository.

 :::